zelin/App-Portfolio/README.md

 The application connects with the available service providers in the area according to user's set location.

 ### My Role ###
+Team Lead and android developer.
+The application uses event driver and socketio based architectural pattern as communication protocls.

 ### Technologies ###
 Java | Firebase | Google APIs | Retrofit | And-Camera | Picasso | Socketio | Google Maps